Hamid6426/Hamid6426/README.md

 # 👋 Hello, Everyone! 👋

 <p> My name is Mian Hamid Ur Rehman.
-A full stack web developer specializing in React framework with MERN Stack, and Next.js Architecture.
-Proficient in UX Design principles with expertise in Figma for crafting intuitive and user-friendly interfaces. </p>

-<p>As a Full Stack Web Developer, I bring together strong front-end and back-end development skills with a deep understanding of UX Design principles.
-Proficient in Figma, I ensure functional, efficient, and user-centered web applications and deliver a seamless experience across the entire stack.</p>
+I am a full-stack web developer specializing in the React framework with MERN Stack and Next.js.
+With proficiency in creating UI using Figma.
+I ensure the development of functional, efficient, and user-centered web applications, delivering a seamless experience.</p>

 ## Current Status

-Currently working part-time as a full stack web developer with vocsena
+Currently working part-time as a full-stack web developer with vocsena

 - MERN (MongoDB, Express, React, Node.js)
 - Vite as the build tool